Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 ### Configure TP-Link Controller

 Now we will configure the TP-Link OC300 controller with our RADIUS profile.
-In the screenshot below I am creating a new Wireless Network, I have selected WPA-Enterprise for the Security option which provides a drop down menu for a RADIUS profile.
+In the screenshot below I am creating a new Wireless Network, I have selected WPA-Enterprise for the Security option which provides a drop-down menu for a RADIUS profile.

-In this menu you can create a new RADIUS profile, which I am doing.
-I have enabled the RADIUS accounting providing the IP address of the RADIUS server and the shared secret from when we configured NPS.
+In this menu, you can create a new RADIUS profile, which I am doing.
+I have enabled the RADIUS accounting, providing the IP address of the RADIUS server and the shared secret from when we configured NPS.

 ![omada-radius-oc-profile](/assets/images/posts/omada-radius-oc-profile.png)